Probability distribution: Introduction

-In contrast, when a random variable takes values from a continuum then typically, any individual outcome has probability zero and only events that include infinitely many outcomes, such as intervals, can have positive probability.
-For example, consider measuring the weight of a piece of ham in the supermarket, and assume the scale has many digits of precision.
-The probability that it weighs exactly 500 g is zero, as it will most likely have some non-zero decimal digits.
-Nevertheless, one might demand, in quality control, that a package of "500 g" of ham must weigh between 490 g and 510 g with at least 98% probability, and this demand is less sensitive to the accuracy of measurement instruments.
+In contrast, when a random variable takes values from a continuum then by convention, any individual outcome is assigned probability zero.
+For such continuous random variables, only events that include infinitely many outcomes such as intervals have probability greater than 0.

+For example, consider measuring the weight of a piece of ham in the supermarket, and assume the scale can provide arbitrarily many digits of precision.
+Then, the probability that it weighs exactly 500 g must be zero because no matter how high the level of precision chosen, it cannot be assumed that there are no non-zero decimal digits in the remaining omitted digits ignored by the precision level.

+However, for the same use case, it is possible to meet quality control requirements such as that a package of "500 g" of ham must weigh between 490 g and 510 g with at least 98% probability.
+This is possible because this measurement does not require as much precision from the underlying equipment.